-Rumored New ‘Vanderpump Rules’ Cast Member Dayna Kathan Hangs With Kristen Doute, Ariana Madix, and Brittany
+Rumored New ‘Vanderpump Rules’ Cast Member Dayna Kathan Hangs With Kristen Doute, Ariana Madix and Brittany

 At the end of last month, an insider spoke to Kathan’s new role on the show, noting that she would likely be featured in a full-time role on the eighth season of Vanderpump Rules as “an additional ‘Witch of WeHo.'”

-“Dayna is coming in hot – she is really tight with Stassi [Schroeder, 31], Lala [Kent, 29], Katie [Maloney, 32], and Kristen [Doute, 36] in particular and has wanted to be a part of the show for awhile now,” the insider said.
+“Dayna is coming in hot – she is really tight with Stassi [Schroeder, 31], Lala [Kent, 29], Katie [Maloney, 32], and Kristen [Doute, 36] in particular and has wanted to be a part of the show for awhile now,” the insider said, per Hollywood Life.
 “She’s worked at Sur and been friends with the cast for awhile now, but she doesn’t get along with Brittany or Jax so a lot of the drama will center around that.”

 While the report said Kathan and Cartwright didn’t get along, Doute’s recent photo of the two of them seems to suggest they’ve made some positive progress when it comes to their relationship.